stefanprodan/gitops-istio/README.md

 ## Cluster bootstrap

+With `flux bootstrap` command you can install Flux on a Kubernetes cluster and configure it to manage itself from a Git repository.
+If the Flux components are present on the cluster, the bootstrap command will perform an upgrade if needed.

-Install Flux by specifying your fork URL:
+Bootstrap Flux by specifying your GitHub repository fork URL:

 ```bash
 flux bootstrap git \